 - Semolina flour, 3/4 cup

 - Olive oil, 3 Tbsp

 - Corn oil, 1/2 cup

 - Cream of tartar, 1 tsp

-Add yeast to 1/2 cup of warm water and allow it to proof for a few mins.
-Mix.
-2.5 cups of flour (reserve 1/2 cup) with semolina.
+Add yeast to 1/2 cup of warm water and a sprinkle or sugar and allow it to proof for a few mins.
+Mix 2.5 cups of flour (reserve 1/2 cup) with semolina.
 In a stand mixer with dough hook (or by hand), mix yeast/water mixture into flour until well mixed into a ball.
 Then cover mixing bowl with plastic wrap and allow it to sit for about 25 mins.
 Uncover and add to bowl: melted and cooled butter, cream of tartar, and the last 1/2 cup of flour.
 Then add corn oil and olive oil a little at a time as mixer runs.
 You might not need it all.
 Knead for about 2 minutes.
 Dough should be very sticky and oily, but add a little more flour if needed.
 Put dough ball into plastic zip back and store in refrigerator for about 24 hours.

 - Dough (see above)

 - Italian sausage, cooked and crumbled, 8 oz

 - 6 in 1 Tomatoes, strained, 2 – 28 oz cans (or another thick canned tomato puree)

 - Fresh or dried basil (I used about 3/4 cup fresh, chopped)